Strategy-proof allocation with outside option

 \begin{proposition}[\cite{combe2020design}] In the one-to-one environment of the teacher reassignment model, TO-BE is the unique strategy-proof mechanism in the class of BE. \end{proposition}

-We will not go into details about the model and mechanisms.
+We will not go into details about the model and the BE mechanisms.
 Briefly, the one-to-one environment includes equal numbers of teachers $ T $ and schools $ S $.
 Every $ i\in S\cup T $ has strict preferences $ \succsim_i $ over agents on the other side.
 A matching is a one-to-one mapping $ \mu:T\rightarrow S $.
 Let $ \mu_0 $ denote the initial matching.
-This environment can be accommodated by our model where every teacher's outside option is his initial assignment.
+This environment can be accommodated by our abstract model by letting every teacher's outside option be his initial assignment.
 BE is a generalization of TTC by taking preferences of both sides into account.
 Combe et al. prove several lemmas to obtain Proposition \ref{prop:combe}.
-In our terminology, one of their lemmas, called Lemma \ref{lemma:combe} below, proves that if any BE and TO-BE find different matchings for a preference profile of teachers, the matchings are not upper-equivalent.
-Then Theorem \ref{thm2} directly implies Proposition \ref{prop:combe}.
-For brevity, we do not present the proof of Lemma \ref{lemma:combe}.
-Combe et al. need other lemmas and use a logic different from Theorem \ref{thm2} to obtain Proposition \ref{prop:combe}.
+One of their lemmas, called Lemma \ref{lemma:combe} below, proves that if any BE and TO-BE find different matchings for a preference profile of teachers, the matchings are not upper-equivalent (in our terminology).
+Then Lemma \ref{thm2} directly implies Proposition \ref{prop:combe}.
+Combe et al. need other lemmas and use a logic different from Lemma \ref{thm2} to obtain Proposition \ref{prop:combe}.

 \begin{lemma}[\cite{combe2020design}] In the one-to-one environment of the teacher reassignment model, let $ \psi $ be any selection of BE.
 For any preference profile of teachers $ \succsim_{T} $, if $ x =$ TO-BE$ (\succsim_T) \neq \psi(\succsim_T)=y $, then there exists $ t\in T $ such that $x(t)\succ_t y(t)\succ_t \mu_0(t) $. \end{lemma}